peterkuma/ccplot/download/index.md

        sudo make install
        cd ..

-   On Ubuntu 20.10, the system basemap library version (1.2.1) is incompatible with the system matplotlib library version.
+   On Ubuntu 20.10 (use `lsb_release -a` to find the version number if unsure), the system basemap library version (1.2.1) is incompatible with the system matplotlib library version.
 Install basemap from the upstream repository instead: